vpayno/pytodo/README.md

 # pytodo

-ToDo tracker CLI written in Python.
+ToDo tracker CLI written in Python using Typer and Rich.

+Starting with a starter tutorial from Patrick Loeber's "Task Tracker".